wavemaker/docs/learn/app-development/ui-design/page-concepts.md

 A **page** can be composed of:

-- _Widgets_, which are loaded as part of the page, or
+- [Widgets](/learn/app-development/widgets/widget-library) which are loaded as part of the page, or
-- _Partial pages_ as the content of container widgets like Panel, Tabs, Accordion, etc.
+- [Partial Pages](/learn/app-development/ui-design/page-concepts/partial-pages) as the content of container widgets like Panel, Tabs, Accordion, etc.

-# Page Life Cycle
+## Page Life Cycle

 When the request for a page is made, it goes through the following life-cycle: